grantscriver/Lost-Artist/README.md

 2. Change directory to `Lost-Artist` and enter `npm install` into your terminal.
 This will install all package dependencies.

+3. Change directory to `Lost-Artist/client`  and enter `npm install` into your terminal.
+This will install all react package        dependencies.

-3. Add node_modules to .gitignore.
+4. Add node_modules to .gitignore.

+5. Be sure to visit 'Auth0, Firebase & Stripe' and create the API keys there to insert into .env files.

-4. Start the application by running `npm start`
+5. Start the application by running `npm run dev`